 Pittsburgh Mercy Mercy Behavioral Health is an addiction treatment center located at 412 East Commons Street in the 15212 zip code in Pittsburgh, PA.

 It is operated by a private non-profit organization.
-Pittsburgh Mercy Mercy Behavioral Health provides buprenorphine maintenance, administers naltrexone and relapse prevention from naltrexone.
-Some of the treatment approaches used by Pittsburgh Mercy Mercy Behavioral Health include brief intervention services, rational emotive behavioral therapy and relapse prevention.
-Pittsburgh Mercy Mercy Behavioral Health provides outpatient heroin day treatment, outpatient heroin rehab and regular outpatient heroin treatment.
-It also provides residential heroin addiction treatment and residential treatment for dual diagnosis.
+Pittsburgh Mercy Mercy Behavioral Health provides suboxone prescription, relapse prevention from naltrexone and administers naltrexone.
+Some of the treatment approaches used by Pittsburgh Mercy Mercy Behavioral Health include brief intervention services, anger management and motivational interviewing.
+Pittsburgh Mercy Mercy Behavioral Health provides outpatient heroin day treatment, intensive outpatient heroin treatment and regular outpatient heroin treatment.
+It also provides residential heroin use treatment and inpatient treatment for co-occurring mental health and heroin use.
 Other addiction treatment offered includes general addiction disorder treatment.

 Here are the full facility listing details on Pittsburgh Mercy Mercy Behavioral Health in Pittsburgh, PA: